robotology/visual-tactile-localization/README.md

 <p align="center"><img src="https://user-images.githubusercontent.com/6014499/57371735-d6d62380-7193-11e9-8871-cd60253f0c15.png" alt="" width="320" height="240"/></p>

-You can build the suite using the instructions of the [next](#-build-the-suite) section.
+You can build the suite using the instructions from the [next](#-build-the-suite) section.

 # 🔨 Build the suite